Fahimsakib1/miro-website-frontend-design/README.md

 ### React JS:
 - React is a free and open-source front-end JavaScript library for building user interfaces based on components.
 It is maintained by Meta and a community of individual developers and companies.
 React can be used to develop single-page, mobile, or server-rendered applications with frameworks like Next.js.

-### Tailwind CSS and it's Component Library:
+### Tailwind CSS:
-- Tailwind CSS was used in the website.
+- Tailwind CSS was used in the website for styling.

 ### React Icons:
 - React Icons is used to show the icons in the project